-If you have been injured or had an illness caused by negligence whilst working for the armed forces, you can make a claim against your employer or any third party at fault.
-Our experienced Personal Injury lawyers have a proven track record of handling a variety of claims for personnel in the armed forces (Navy, RAF, MOD, Army).
+If you have been injured or had an illness caused by medical negligence whilst working for the armed forces, you can make a military injury claim against your employer or any third party at fault.
+Our experienced armed forces injury solicitors have a proven track record of handling a variety of claims for personnel in the armed forces (Navy, RAF, MOD, Army).
 You can make a claim even if you are still in the armed forces.

 Slipping on a tank – Failure to maintain the surface of a tank which led to a soldier slipping and sustaining a back injury.

 Medical negligence – Preventing a soldier from attending a doctors appointment for treatment of a condition, which led to him becoming blind.